“miss Sarah” Fellowship for Black women Writers

 How to Apply for the “Miss Sarah” Fellowship

-Applications for the “Miss Sarah” 2024 Fellowship will be accepted beginning November 21, 2023.
-The deadline to apply for 2024 is Tuesday, January 9, 2024 at 11:59pm EST.
+The application portal for the “Miss Sarah” 2025 Fellowship will open beginning October 7, 2024.
+The application will be available for six weeks.
+The deadline to apply for 2025 is Friday, November 15, 2024 at 11:59pm EST.

 Learn and application process and access the application HERE